 Note: For the sake of consistency, I tested the RT2600ac with the 3×3 client I’ve used for the rest of the routers.
 I’m in the process of getting a 4×4 client and will update the review when I get a chance to retest it.

 As for coverage, by itself, the RT2600ac is slightly better than the MR2200ac.
-I found that, when placed in the middle, it can cover an average home of some 2000 ft² (186 m²) with reliable Wi-Fi to every corner.
+When placed in the middle, I found that it can cover an average home of some 2000 ft² (186 m²) with reliable Wi-Fi to every corner.
 This coverage, of course, varies depending on the number of walls and furniture, but overall, this router has excellent Wi-Fi coverage.

 It’s also reliable.
-I stressed it for three days in a row with continuous heavy usage, and it didn’t disconnect once.
+I stressed it for three days with continuous heavy usage, and it didn’t disconnect once.

 Middling NAS speeds

-Unlike its Wi-Fi, the router’s NAS performance, when hosting an external storage device, was somewhat disappointing.
+Unlike its Wi-Fi, the router’s NAS performance was somewhat disappointing when hosting an external storage device.
 I tested it with Samsung Portable SSD T5, and via a Gigabit connection, it averaged just around 35 megabytes per second for reading and 33 MB/s for writing.

 These numbers are not enough to deliver the vast amount of NAS features the router has to offer.
 For comparison, the MR2200ac’s NAS performance was some 70 percent faster in my testing.